-Class Schedule: Classes will be held every Monday beginning April 1, 2002 from 4:45-8:45 p.m.
-The last day of class will be held on June 10, 2002.
+Class Schedule: Classes will be held every Friday beginning July 5, 2002 from 5:30 to 9:40 p.m.
+The last day of class will be held on Friday, September 6, 2002.

 Attendance at class: Attendance is an expected and necessary requirement for the course.
 While there are times when a student may be unable to attend class, absence from class will impact the student's final grade.
+A one grade deduction will be given to students with up to 3 absences from class, whether excused or unexcused.
+A two grade deduction will be given for students with 4 absences from class.
+Any student with 5 or more absences, whether excused or unexcused, will receive an "F" for the course.

 Student participation in each class is important to the learning process.
-Also, students need to be made aware that missing class will be not an acceptable excuse for not being prepared for the next class, not completing the reading assignments or not completing any work assigned during the missed class.
+Also, missing class will be not an acceptable excuse for not being prepared for the next class, not completing the reading assignments or not completing any work assigned during the missed class.